kubilayeldemir/aws-lambda-endpoint-example/readme.md

 By using Lambda for endpoints, you get the benefits of reduced operational overhead, cost savings from the pay-per-use model, and built-in scalability and reliability, all of which can significantly speed up the development, deployment, and management process of your applications.

-##Request Model Of Lambda Proxy Integration
+## Request Model Of Lambda Proxy Integration
 When you're using the Lambda proxy integration feature in Amazon API Gateway, the API Gateway service transforms the incoming HTTP request into a standard format before passing it on to the Lambda function.
 This standardized format includes all the necessary data that the function needs to process the request.

+If you are going to use the functionURL instead of api gateway, use events.LambdaFunctionURLRequest as request model.
+There are some differences.
+For example: LambdaFunctionURLRequest do not have HTTPMethod variable since it's a URL.

 Here's the basic structure of the event object that the Lambda function receives: